gem/oq-engine/doc/adv-manual/general.rst

 The engine is structured as a regular scientific application: we try to perform calculations as much as possible in memory and when it is not possible intermediate results are stored in HDF5 format.
-We try work as much as possible in terms of arrays which are efficiently manipulated at C/Fortran speed with a stack of well established scientific libraries (numpy/scipy).
+We try to work as much as possible in terms of arrays which are efficiently manipulated at C/Fortran speed with a stack of well established scientific libraries (numpy/scipy).